bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 - Deep Field Capital (multiple strategies?)
 - III Capital (equity market-neutral program) (hypothetical data?)

-Note: Data last updated to 2024-05-01 by Sharon for all programs in list.
-Old program .csv's that are no longer of interest are stored in the 'Old data' folder.
+Note: Data last updated to 2024-05-01 by Sharon for all programs in above list.

 ## Key Steps
 1. Initialize the algorithm.